gianlucajahn/macOS-react/README.md

 ![](/src/Resources/image/showcase.gif)

 ## Motivation
 My initial motivation in building this was honestly not to build it at all.
-Because as you can see by this project's folder structure, it was infact not supposed to be a mac os clone but just a simple weather app when I was starting out.
+Because as you can see by this project's folder structure, it was in fact not supposed to be a mac os clone but just a simple weather app when I was starting out.
 I was trying to revisit API usage to get muscle memory and a better understanding of working with APIs in general down but ended up being a bit bored and built a MacOS around it.

 ## Features
 - Bootup Window similar to the original MacOS